 __________________________________________

 Yes.
 When you walk into a Karaite synagogue, you might notice that it looks more like a mosque than like a Rabbinical synagogue.
 Instead of rows of chairs, there are tapestried carpets on the floor.
-Of course, unlike a mosque, Karaite synagogues are dedicated to the worship of Yehowah, the god of Israel.
+Of course, unlike a mosque, Karaite synagogues are dedicated to the worship of Yahweh, the God of Israel.

 The primary reason for the carpets is so that the Karaite worshippers may bow down before Elohim (God).
 Bowing down to Elohim is mentioned myriad times throughout the Tanach as a symbol of submission and loyalty.
-For instance, Psalms 95:6 says "Come let us prostrate ourselves, bow down and bend our knees before Yehowah our maker."
+For instance, Psalms 95:6 says, "Come let us prostrate ourselves, bow down and bend our knees before Yahweh our maker."

 At prescribed times during the prayer service, worshipers will leave their default seated position and assume a kneeling position with their heads touching the ground in the direction of the site of Solomon's Temple in Jerusalem.
 When that portion of the service is over, they return to the seated position.